 - Poolside Bar

-The room is complete with a large kitchen master bathroom with a jet tub, shower, and dual sinks.
+The room is complete with a large kitchen and master bathroom with a jet tub, shower, and dual sinks.

 The resort itself is in an ideal location.
 It is in between Sea World and Disney.
 Very close to both, and easy to get to.
 When I drove in from the airport, it was less than a 20-minute drive in my rental car.

-If you have read my travel blogs on this site before, you know once I check-in (sometimes before) I like to do a tour of the resort.
+If you have read my travel blogs on this site before, you know once I check in (sometimes before) I like to do a tour of the resort.
 This resort has some great things to check out.
 There is a central building that has a fitness center, business center, and kids’ activity room.
 Outside there are pools and bars.
-The resort even has a swim-in and our pool that allows you to be inside or swim from the inside out and back again.
+The resort even has a swim-in and pool that allows you to be inside or swim from the inside out and back again.
 That is awesome and great if you have already gotten a ton of sun for the day at parks, but the kids still have the energy to burn.

 There is a pool bar and an outside grill and bar.
 Each is in a great location and has a great range of options for drinks and the grill also has nice snacks.
 So, after checking in I hit the grill and had a few drinks, a burger, and a decent margarita on the rocks with salt, well 3 of those.

-Day Two time to go to Disney
+Day Two Time to go to Disney

 Since I was in town for a week, I had the time to do Disney right.
-By that I mean go to each park and spend a great deal of time.
+By that I mean going to each park and spending a great deal of time.
 I love some things at Universal, but I was starting my week at Disney.
 I was able to get a deal on some tickets from a reseller that is a legitimate travel booking company for things like local tickets.
 Normally you get a better deal through the park themselves but they throw these ticket sales companies a deal to keep them promoting the park.

 This does not happen during prime weeks like spring break, or Christmas, but you can get discounted deals at other times of the year.
 I was here in late spring before summer so that is one sweet spot for deals on tickets.
 If you want a discount, do not go during spring break.
 That is the bread-and-butter time for Disney, and now also for Universal as well.